Skip to content

 The designation fee and an annual fee payable by a designated insurance holding company are set at a flat rate of 0.0026% of the group insurance liabilities of the DIHC, with a fee payable subject to a floor of HK$10 million and a ceiling of HK$60 million.
 Pro-rata calculation of the amount of the designation fee where the date of designation of the designated insurance holding company is not 1 April is also provided.
 The Regulation comes into operation on 29 March 2021.

-These rules set out the requirements in respect of the group capital adequacy, supervisory reporting to the IA and public disclosure in relation to group capital adequacy for a designated insurance holding company.
+These rules set out the requirements in respect of the group capital adequacy, supervisory reporting to the Insurance Authority and public disclosure in relation to group capital adequacy for a designated insurance holding company.
 These Rules come into operation on 29 March 2021.

 On 29 March 2021, the Insurance (Authorization and Annual Fees) Regulation (Cap.
 41C) was also amended to provide a fixed fee of HK$15,000 be charged upon authorization of each SPI and thereafter on an annual basis, with no variable fee.